The Wild Manifesto is a movement that teaches people how to heal themselves.

 - I took online courses on the microbiome and gut, did countless hours of research, read blogs, took out a thousand books from the library on autoimmune diseases and alternative practices.

 - Found The Wahls Protocol, written by Dr. Terry Wahls.
 AMEN.
 This lead to my organic, nutrient-dense diet.

 - Therapists.
 Talk about my eating habits and my deeper experiences leading me to binge eat.

 But honestly, what really shifted everything for me was food, my mindset, and practicing mindfulness.

 My switch to plant-based, real food, straight from the earth allowed me to function like a normal human being, get out of bed, and thrive.
 What I eat, the ingredients I bought, and my attitude towards food completely altered my life.
 Eating a plant-powered, organic, gluten-free diet fueled me in a way I never thought was possible.
 I learned to cook delicious, amazing, food that healed me, in a way that traditional medicine could not achieve for me.

 Plus, incorporating eastern practices like yoga, meditation, mindfulness, and gratitude enabled me to thrive.
 Shifting my mindset was critical in order for me to leave those “oh poor me” downward spirals.
 I really do believe in mind and body healing – it goes together as one.

-My wellness journey has been an 180-degree flip and I genuinely can’t believe that I am normal now, especially when I look back on my difficult days (where I was in ball, on the floor.)
-Now I live a full, rich, abundant life and I’m so grateful for it!
+My wellness journey has been an 180-degree flip and I genuinely can’t believe that I am normal now, especially when I look back on my difficult days (where I was in the fetal position on the floor.)
+Now I live a full, rich, abundant life.

 So, for those of you who are reading this and are going through a crazy, scary time, I’ve been there and I promise things can get better.